 Arkansas EFA · Homeschool Curriculum

-Arkansas EFA families have $6,955 per student in 2025–2026 — and the program uses a reimbursement model, so you pay first and get funds back.
+Arkansas EFA uses a reimbursement model, so you pay for eligible expenses first and submit for repayment.
 Choosing the best Arkansas EFA homeschool curriculum means picking what your child needs while keeping receipts, documenting correctly, and submitting on time.
+Confirm the current 2026–2027 award amount with the Arkansas Department of Education — figures change from year to year.

-The Arkansas EFA award for 2025–26 is $6,955 per student.
-Of that amount, approximately $6,259 is available for eligible educational expenses — the remaining portion is reserved for required program costs like standardized testing.
-Plan your curriculum budget around $6,259, not $6,955.
+The 2025–2026 Arkansas EFA award was $6,955 per student, with approximately $6,259 available for eligible educational expenses — the remaining portion was reserved for required program costs like standardized testing.
+Confirm the current 2026–2027 award amount and spending allocation with ADE before budgeting.
+Figures are adjusted each program year.

 | Item | 2025–26 amount |